carbon-language/carbon-lang/docs/design/generics/goals.md

 We need some way to express the bounds on a generic type parameter.
 In Carbon we express these "type constraints" by saying we restrict to types that implement specific _interfaces_.
-Interfaces describe an API a type could implement; for example it might specify a set of functions, including names and signatures.
+Interfaces describe an API a type could implement; for example, it might specify a set of functions, including names and signatures.
 A type implementing an interface may be passed as a generic type argument to a function that has that interface as a requirement of its generic type parameter.
 Then, the functions defined in the interface may be called in the body of the function.
 Further, interfaces have names that allow them to be reused.

-This is much like these compile-time and run-time constructs from other programming languages:
+Similar compile-time and run-time constructs may be found in other programming languages:

 -   [Rust's traits](https://doc.rust-lang.org/book/ch10-02-traits.html)